DownloadADuck/c2c-gem5/README.md

 # c2c-gem5
-This project is an extension of gem5 v22.01 allowing the modeling of **two chips interconnected and extending their cache coherence**.
-It allows to run syscall emulation simulations of user application benchmarks, trace injection simulation using gem5's tgens, as well as full-system simulations running workloads from the PARSEC suite.
-This work is explained in the following paper: [c2c-gem5: Full System Simulation of Cache-Coherent Chip-to-Chip Interconnects](https://hal.science/hal-04993538/).
+c2c-gem5 extends the gem5 simulator to model chiplet-based systems composed of multiple cache-coherent multi-core chips that maintain coherency across all interconnected chips.
+It supports:
+- Syscall emulation mode for running user-level application benchmarks
+- Trace-driven simulation using gem5's traffic generators (tgens)
+- Full-system simulations with workloads from the PARSEC suite

 This project includes the tools to:
 - Compile and run a docker image to prepare the environment for gem5
 - Compile gem5 with the extended version of the ARM CHI protocol
 - Run the *threads* application in syscall emulation mode
 - Run *PARSEC* workloads in full-system mode

+This project is described in detail in the following paper: [c2c-gem5: Full System Simulation of Cache-Coherent Chip-to-Chip Interconnects](https://hal.science/hal-04993538/).

 ## Installation & setup
 ### Code